baitcode/baitcode/README.md

 Currently, I'm looking for work as a blockchain engineer or protocol engineer.

-I’m a mathematician (5 years of university training) and a generalist software engineer with over 15 years of experience.
+I’m a mathematician (5 years of university training Specialist Degree diploma) and a generalist software engineer with over 15 years of experience.

 I'm well-skilled on the frontend with React and have experience building games and Chrome extensions in JavaScript.
 Most of my career has been in backend development, which I believe speaks for itself.